fex-to/currency-icons/README.md

 You can also load them from `.env`.

-## GitHub Actions
+## Deployment Mode

-- `.github/workflows/deploy-r2.yml` - full deploy workflow
+GitHub Actions workflows are not used for generation or deployment.

-- `.github/workflows/deploy-providers-r2.yml` - manual provider-only deploy workflow
+Run generation and deployment locally with the scripts in this repository.

 ## Notes